-The Product name, IC version (i.e. ST33H768 platform version C), Firmware version and libraries versions fully identify the TOE.
+The Product name, IC version (i.e. ST33G platform version G), Firmware version and libraries versions fully identify the TOE.

-15 Different derivative devices may be configured depending on the customer needs:

-- either by ST during the manufacturing or packaging process, - or by the customer during the packaging, or composite product integration, or personalisation process. - 16 They all share the same hardware design and the same maskset (denoted by the Master identification number).
-The Master identification number is unique for all product configurations. - 17 The configuration of the derivative devices can impact the available IOs, the available NVM memory size, the availability of the crypto processors and the availability of the LPU, as detailed here below:
+- 15 Different derivative devices may be configured depending on the customer needs: - · either by ST during the manufacturing or packaging process, - or by the customer during the packaging, or composite product integration, or personnalisation process. - They all share the same hardware design and the same maskset (denoted by the Master identification number).
+The Master identification number is unique for all product configurations. - 17 The configuration of the derivative devices can impact the the available NVM memory size and the operational temperature range, as detailed here below:

 Table 2.
-Derivative devices configuration possibilities ---------- --
+Derivative devices configuration possibilities